Experts have lowered the recommended age to get screened and take action.

-This sharp increase in the rise of colorectal cancer among young people has prompted the U.S. Preventive Services Task Force to recently lower the recommended age for average risk people to start screening to age 45 -- just four years after they set the guideline at age 50.
-Colonoscopy allows physicians to view the inside of the lower digestive tract up close, so that they may spot cancer in its earlier stage and intervene right away.
+This sharp increase in the rise of colorectal cancer among young people has prompted the U.S. Preventive Services Task Force to recently lower to 45 the recommended age for average-risk people to start screening — just four years after they set the guideline at age 50.
+A colonoscopy allows physicians to view the inside of the lower digestive tract up close, so that they may spot cancer in its earlier stage and intervene right away.
 When caught early, colon cancer is very treatable.

 Know the signs

-It’s not unusual for younger people to dismiss or misinterpret the clues as typical “stomach issues,” hemorrhoids and other less serious, and often more likely, conditions.
+It’s not unusual for younger people to dismiss or misinterpret colorectal cancer clues as typical “stomach issues,” hemorrhoids and other less serious, and often more likely, conditions.
 The most common signs of colorectal cancer in younger patients include:

 - Blood in the stool

 - Difficulty in bowel movements

 - Abdominal pain and cramping